mlj/proiel-webapp/data_format.md

 all sources will be exported.

 The variable `FORMAT` is used to select the export format.
 By default, the PROIEL XML format is used.
-Other alternatives are `conll`, `tigerxml` and `tiger2`.
+Other alternatives are `tigerxml` and `tiger2`.

 `MODE` is by default `all`, which will export all available data.
 Alternatively, the